jacksonlanecole/WallinCode/README.md

 organized in the following way:

 `./ouput/target_name(which is really the filename preceeding the extension)/run_number`

+## data_tools<a id="data_tools">
+This is a package that will contain any data tools that can be written as a general purpose tool.
+Right now, it contains
+- structure.py: This is a general_purpose directory structure creator.
+- get_target_data.py: This is a module that scrapes the mergers.html page for links to the zipped target data files.
+This may not belong in the package, but as of right now that is its home.

+## image_creator<a id="image_creator">

+## comparison_code<a id="comparison_code">

 ## plotting_test<a id="plotting_test">
 This is the temporary name of a python3 script that will produce 2D and 3D plots